7.5 Documented Information | CONTROL OF DOCUMENTED INFORMATION

 Document versus record

 Documents are standardized by the type of document.
 Types of documents could include policies, procedures, forms, technical documents or specifications, drawings and/or inspection documents.
 While no standard specifies a particular format for the document, standardization within an organization is vital.
 Think about the traffic signs as you drive on the road, a stop sign is always red and octagonal, the size may vary depending on where you are, but the stop sign is always red and octagonal with white lettering.
-Road caution barriers are always a safety orange, we know the yellow stripe on the road versus the white stripe on the road.
+Road caution barriers are always a safety orange, we know what the yellow stripe on the road means versus the white stripe on the road.
 These same common visual languages that we speak in our everyday life is pertinent to our organizations.
 When an employee looks at an inspection document it should be clear that this is an inspection document for our company.
 Multiple formats will lead to confusion, delay and failure to conform to specified requirements.

 7.5.1 General